florafauna/optimParallel-python/README.md

 ## Contributors:

-*   Lewis Blake contributed code for the 'loginfo' and 'time' features.
+*   Lewis Blake: code for the 'loginfo' and 'time' features.